TritonDataCenter/sdc-amon/README.md

                     probe type).
     common/         "amon-common" node.js module to share code between the above packages.
-    zwatch/         Zonecfg watcher daemon.
-Intended to be used by relay to setup watch zone state transitions to setup/teardown zsockets to agents running on zones.
-This is run beside each amon-relay (i.e. in each compute node GZ) as the "amon-zwatch" service.
     bin/            Some convenience scripts to run local builds of node, etc. docs/           The API doc file.
 Uses restdown for rendering.
                     Dev builds served here: <https://head.no.de/docs/amon>.